wp-plugins/nimble-portfolio/readme.txt

      1. Fully Responsive Default Skin for Desktop, Tablet and Mobile.
      2. 3 additional Skin Styles Included (Normal, Round and Square).
      3. Default Skin can be fully customized to set Columns, Show/Hide Links.

+= 9 Sep 2014 =

+2.0.8

+* Images smaller then thumbnail size were not cropping the thumbnail to exact size.
+Option added in default skin settings to add extra white space to exact thumbnail resize.
+* `Featured Image` is used as fallback to `Image/Video URL` field.

 = 11 Aug 2014 =